Premium customers expect premium experiences. The smartest brands know that includes digital experiences, too.

-The final flag is for a common, high-impact problem.
+This is a common, high-impact problem.
 Ideally, it should take no more than 500 ms for an app to receive the first byte from the host.
-In the La Comer tests, it took, on average, many times longer on a 3G line in Mexico City.
-(Other lines did better.)
-It’s clear from the chart below that this issue is the single biggest drag on performance and digital customer experience.
+This issue can be the single biggest drag on performance and digital customer experience.

 The first step in HeadSpin: click on the message blocks in the highlighted problem hosts.
 This gives you a sense of what resources these hosts are serving to the app.
 Do you expect these hosts to be slow?
 Are they performing a lot of server-side work before sending their replies?

 Alternatively, if the hosts are part of a CDN (content delivery network), is it possible they’re serving resources from the wrong edge?
 Confirm that the physical location of the request’s destination IP is where you think it is.
 (You might be surprised.)
 Once you’ve isolated the problem server, these basic measures, based on millions of data points analyzed by HeadSpin AI, often are enough to fix the issue.